 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Milwaukee Electric Tool Corporation, headquartered in the US, currently does not have specific carbon emissions data available for the most recent year.
 The company is a current subsidiary of Techtronic Industries Company Limited, which may influence its climate commitments and emissions reporting.
 As part of its corporate family, Milwaukee Electric Tool Corporation's climate initiatives and reduction targets are inherited from Techtronic Industries.
-However, there are no documented reduction targets or specific climate pledges available for Milwaukee Electric Tool Corporation at this time.
-The absence of emissions data and reduction initiatives suggests that the company may still be in the process of establishing its own climate strategy or reporting framework.
-As the industry increasingly prioritises sustainability, it is likely that Milwaukee Electric Tool Corporation will align its practices with broader corporate goals set by its parent company.
+However, no specific reduction targets or achievements have been documented for Milwaukee Electric Tool Corporation itself.
+The absence of detailed emissions data and reduction initiatives suggests that the company may still be in the process of establishing its own climate strategy or reporting framework.
+In the context of industry standards, it is essential for companies like Milwaukee Electric Tool Corporation to develop robust climate commitments, including setting Science-Based Targets (SBTi) and participating in initiatives such as the Carbon Disclosure Project (CDP).
+These frameworks help organisations measure and manage their carbon footprints effectively, contributing to broader climate action goals.

 Access structured emissions data, company-specific emission factors, and source documents